NewForester/notes-html/md/html5-elements.md

  1. aside         - secondary information (such as a sidebar)
  1. details       - details that can be hidden/revealed by user action
  1. figcaption    - a caption for an image and for forth
- 1. figure        - to group a caption with an its image and so forth
+ 1. figure        - to group a caption with its image and so forth
  1. footer        - meta-information, such as copyright, about a page, section
  1. header        - introductory text for a page, section or article
  1. main          - the content of a page that is not repeated elsewhere